StarRocks/starrocks/docs/data_source/catalog/hive_catalog.md

     | type                | Yes          | The type of the data source.
 Set the value to `hive`.        |
     | hive.metastore.uris | Yes          | The URI of the Hive metastore.
 The parameter value is in the following format: `thrift://<IP address of Hive metastore>:<port number>`.
 The port number defaults to 9083. |

-> Note
+> **Note**
 >
-> - The CREATE EXTERNAL CATALOG statement does not require any privileges for execution.
-> - Before querying Hive data, you must add the mapping between the domain name and IP address of the Hive metastore node to the **/etc/hosts** path.
+> Before querying Hive data, you must add the mapping between the domain name and IP address of the Hive metastore node to the **/etc/hosts** path.
 Otherwise, StarRocks may fail to access Hive metastore when you start a query.

 ## Caching strategy of Hive metadata